Phyronnaz/UECompileTimesVisualizer/README.md

 # Unreal Engine Compilation Times Visualizer

+## What is this
+It's a frontend for the msvc timing output log.
+With it you'll be able to see which function takes time to compile, which headers are included by your files and how expensive they are...

+Basically if you want to speed up your compilation in UE this should help a lot :)

+## Quick start

 * Copy **BuildConfiguration.xml** to `%appdata%\Unreal Engine\UnrealBuildTool\BuildConfiguration.xml`
 * Build your solution (the output should be spammed with log)
 * VS might crash because of that.
 If it happens, you can edit UBT to fix it (works even without a source build!):